Travel guide

 Frequently asked questions

-Do I need an eSIM in Rome if I travel from Spain?
+Do I need an eSIM in Rome if I'm traveling from Spain?

-It's not mandatory, because within the EU, your Spanish plan includes roaming without extra cost.
-However, an eSIM gives you abundant GB without touching your plan and avoids fair use limits, which is useful if your plan is small or you plan to heavily use maps and photos.
+It's not mandatory, because within the EU, your Spanish plan includes roaming without extra charges.
+However, an eSIM gives you abundant GBs without touching your primary plan and avoids fair use limits, which is useful if your plan is small or if you plan to heavily use maps and photos.

 Is there free Wi-Fi at Fiumicino Airport?

 Fiumicino offers Wi-Fi, but it usually requires registration and isn't always fast or convenient right after landing.
-With an eSIM already installed, you connect instantly without relying on that network, ideal for requesting transport or buying a train ticket to the city center from the terminal itself.
+With an eSIM already installed, you connect instantly without relying on that network, ideal for booking a transfer or buying a train ticket to the city center directly from the terminal.

-Does the Italy eSIM work throughout the entire country or just in Rome?
+Does the Italy eSIM work throughout the country or only in Rome?

-It works throughout all of Italy.
-There isn't an exclusive Rome eSIM: the city is covered by the country-wide plan, which also serves you if you take a day trip to Florence, Naples, or the coast.
-That's why it's advisable to buy the Italy eSIM directly and not worry about internal borders.
+It works throughout Italy.
+There is no eSIM exclusive to Rome: the city is covered by the country's plan, which also serves you if you take an excursion to Florence, Naples, or the coast.
+That's why it's best to buy an Italy eSIM directly and forget about internal borders.

 How many GB do I use on a weekend in Rome?

-For 2-4 days with maps, messaging, and some photos, between 1 and 3 GB is usually enough.
-Rome is best explored on foot, and you'll use Google Maps a lot, so if you're going to upload many videos or make video calls, go up to 3-5 GB to be comfortable throughout the trip.
+For 2-4 days with maps, messaging, and some photos, between 1 and 3 GB are usually sufficient.
+Rome is explored on foot, and you'll use Google Maps a lot, so if you're going to upload many videos or make video calls, increase to 3-5 GB to be worry-free throughout your trip.

-Can I use the eSIM on the Rome subway?
+Can I use the eSIM on the Rome metro?

-Yes, at most stations, you'll have data coverage.
-In some tunnels, the signal may cut out intermittently, as happens in any subway system.
-To navigate underground without relying on the network, download the subway map and your routes in Google Maps in advance.
+Yes, you will have data coverage in most stations.
+In some tunnels, the signal may occasionally cut out, as happens in any metro system.
+To navigate underground without relying on the network, download the metro map and your routes in Google Maps in advance.

 Conclusion

-To make the most of Rome without interruptions, an Italy eSIM gives you data from Fiumicino, solid coverage in the city center, and the freedom to escape to another city without buying anything else.
-Estimate 1-3 GB for the weekend, install it at home, and activate it upon landing.
-Prepare your Italy eSIM and get lost in Trastevere, always connected.
+To make the most of Rome without interruptions, an eSIM for Italy or Europe provides you with data from Fiumicino, solid coverage in the city center, and the freedom to escape to another city without buying anything else.
+Plan for 1-3 GB for the weekend, install it at home, and activate it upon landing.
+Prepare your Italy or Europe eSIM and get lost in Trastevere, always connected.

 Marc González Sáez